thynkbig/HustlerDotCo/readme.md

-This is the theme used for the Vanderbilt Hustler's Vanderbilthustler.co project.
+This is the theme used for the Vanderbilt Hustler's Vanderbilthustler.online project.

 Contributing Designers:
 	Thynkbig (thynkbig@yahoo.com)